-Our Loan Advisor Suite, a set of integrated software applications, is designed to help lenders deliver high quality Mortgages to us and to actively monitor representation and warranty relief earlier in the acquisition process.
-Loan Advisor Suite offers limited relief of seller representations and warranties for certain Mortgages that satisfy automated controls related to appraisal quality, collateral valuation, borrower assets and borrower income.
-In general, limited representation and warranty relief is only offered when we have validated the information provided by sellers against independent data sources.
+With Loan Coverage Advisor®, lenders can actively monitor representation and warranty relief earlier in the Mortgage production process.
+Freddie Mac offers limited representation and warranty relief for certain Mortgage components that satisfy automated data analytics related to appraisal quality, valuation, borrower assets, and borrower income.
+In general, limited representation and warranty relief is only offered when information provided by lenders is validated through the use of independent data sources.